nreco/logging/README.md

 # NReco.Logging.File
-Simple file logger provider for .NET Core (.NET Core 2) without additional dependencies.
+Simple and efficient file logger provider for .NET Core (.NET Core 2) without additional dependencies.

 [![NuGet Release](https://img.shields.io/nuget/v/NReco.Logging.File.svg)](https://www.nuget.org/packages/NReco.Logging.File/)

 * very similar to standard ConsoleLogger but writes to a file
 * can append to a file
+* supports rolling file behaviour and can control total log size
 * suitable for intensive concurrent usage: has internal message queue to avoid threads blocking

 ## How to use